loopwerk/Saga/README.md

   name: "Example website"
 )

+@main
+struct Run {
+  static func main() async throws {
-try Saga(input: "content", output: "deploy", siteMetadata: siteMetadata)
+    try await Saga(input: "content", output: "deploy", siteMetadata: siteMetadata)
       // All markdown files within the "articles" subfolder will be parsed to html,
       // using ArticleMetadata as the Item's metadata type.
       .register(
         folder: "articles",
         metadata: ArticleMetadata.self,
         readers: [.parsleyMarkdownReader()],
         writers: [
           .itemWriter(swim(renderArticle)),
           .listWriter(swim(renderArticles), paginate: 20),
           .tagWriter(swim(renderTag), tags: \.metadata.tags),
           .yearWriter(swim(renderYear)),

           // Atom feed for all articles, and a feed per tag .listWriter(swim(renderFeed), output: "feed.xml"),
           .tagWriter(swim(renderTagFeed), output: "tag/[key]/feed.xml", tags: \.metadata.tags),
         ]
       )

       // All markdown files within the "apps" subfolder will be parsed to html,
       // using AppMetadata as the Item's metadata type.
       .register(
         folder: "apps",
         metadata: AppMetadata.self,
         readers: [.parsleyMarkdownReader()],
         writers: [.listWriter(swim(renderApps))]
       )

       // All the remaining markdown files will be parsed to html,
       // using the default EmptyMetadata as the Item's metadata type.
       .register(
         metadata: EmptyMetadata.self,
         readers: [.parsleyMarkdownReader()],
         writers: [.itemWriter(swim(renderItem))]
       )

       // Run the steps we registered above
       .run()

       // All the remaining files that were not parsed to markdown, so for example images,
       // raw html files and css, are copied as-is to the output folder.
       .staticFiles()
+  }
+}
 ```

 Please check out the [Example project](https://github.com/loopwerk/Saga/blob/main/Example) for a more complete picture of Saga.
 Simply open `Package.swift`, wait for the dependencies to be downloaded, and run the project from within Xcode.
 Or run from the command line: `swift run`.
 The example project contains articles with tags and pagination, an app portfolio, static pages, RSS feeds for all articles and per tag, statically typed HTML templates, and more.